pmvester/node-red-code-engine/DNS.md

 # Setting up IBM Cloud Internet Services
+## Pre-requisites
+- Access to an instance of IBM Cloud Internet Services.
+- Having procured a domain name.
+- Having some basic familiarity with IBM Cloud Internet Services.

+## Instructions

 Start by copying the application URL and make a note of the FQDN (i.e. the URL without `https:` and slashes), it will be needed later.
 E.g. `node-red.11ot3bdcttm5.eu-de.codeengine.appdomain.cloud`